 - In a high speed blender mix the water and spinach, scraping the sides until pureed.
 Thermomix 1 minute, speed 5 (you will need to scrape the sides quite a few times).

-- Add the olive oil, sea salt, sugar and baking powder and mix together until combined.
+- Add the olive oil, sea salt, sugar, baking powder (and any optional ingredients) and mix together until combined.
 Thermomix 20 seconds, speed 4.

 - Lift this carefully onto a baking tray.